Shrikant2801/Dozaria/README.md

 Monetization & Rewards: 🔮 Future Phase

+## 🤝 Contributing
+We welcome contributions!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file before submitting any code.

+---

-📜 License
+## 📜 License
-This project is open-source and available under the MIT License.
+This project is proprietary.
+See [LICENSE](LICENSE) for details.